-(former CCIT Recommendation B.48, Geneva, 1956; amended at New Delhi, 1960, Geneva, 1964, Mar del Plata, 1968, Geneva, 1972, 1976, 1980 and Malaga-Torremolinos, 1984)
+(former CCIT Recommendation B.48, Geneva, 1956; amended at New Delhi, 1960, Geneva, 1964, Mar del Plata, 1968, Geneva, 1972, 1976, 1980, Malaga-Torremolinos, 1984 and at Melbourne, 1988)

 Note - In this Recommendation, frequency-modulated voice-frequency telegraph (FMVFT) equipment with and without crystal control are distinguished.
 In order to improve the quality of transmission and to minimize maintenance costs, the application of equipment with crystal control is recommended.